 Note: It is the responsibility of each Head of School to ensure compliance with this Code of Practice.
 While operational responsibility may be delegated to School staff, the Head of School retains formal accountability for oversight of the School’s processes and procedures.

 External examiners are required to submit one report annually on the University's approved reporting templates.
 For reports on undergraduate modules or programmes, please use this form.
 For reports on postgraduate modules or programmes, a link will be provided in due course.

 The University recommends that external examiners review the tempate which has been emailed to them and complete a draft report before they attend the Board of Examiners' meeting.
 The draft report should serve as the basis for the oral report to the Board.
 The draft report should not be submitted to the University.

 Following the Board, the external examiner should amend the report as required and submit via the approved template as soon as possible, and no later than 30 June (UG programmes) or 30 November (PGT programmes).

 The report form seeks to elicit answers to a particular range of questions for programme enhancement and quality assurance purposes.
 It is essential that all relevant sections of the report form are completed – both the ‘tick box’ questions and the sections that require written comments.

-External Examiners are asked to complete reports in as full and detailed a manner as possible.
+The University requests that external examiners complete reports in as full and detailed a manner as possible.
 The University may request additional information if the report is deemed to contain insufficient detail.

 Responses to the Report